 LMCF News

 The Dragonfly spinnign disk confocal microscope has been upgraded to Fusion 2.7.
-The new Fusion has greatly improved the workflow for ‘Montage’ (tile-scanning) setup.
-It now also provides ‘Focus Map’, which allows focus setup along an undulating tissue section and ensures the stitched image to be in good focus all through it.
+The new Fusion has greatly improved the workflow for ‘Montage’ (image tile-scanning) setup.
+It now also provides ‘Focus Map’, which allows focus setup along an undulating tissue section and ensures good focus all through the stitched image.
 In addition, Fusion 2.7 includes in it a ‘Mosaic’ module for photostimulation, photoactivation, photobleaching, etc..
-A 445nm diode laser is used for those purposes.Please note, user's own… read more about Fusion 2.7 is now on the Dragonfly Spinning Disk Confocal »
+A 445nm diode laser is used for those purposes.Please note, user's own channel… read more about Dragonfly Spinning Disk Confocal Has Been Updated to Fusion 2.7 »

 Super-resolution available in the LMCF